CiscoDevNet/terraform-provider-intersight/README.md

 ## Using the Provider
 The Intersight Terraform provider can be downloaded from the [release](https://github.com/CiscoDevNet/terraform-provider-intersight/releases) section of this repository.
-The providers are available for Darwin, FreeBSD(386, amd64, arm, arm64) and Linux(386, amd64, arm, arm64) and Windows (366 and amd64) systems.
+The providers are available for Darwin, FreeBSD(386, amd64, arm, arm64), Linux(386, amd64, arm, arm64) and Windows(386 and amd64) systems.
 Documentation of the provider resources, data sources and configuration options can be found [here](https://github.com/CiscoDevNet/terraform-provider-intersight/tree/master/website/docs).
 For a detailed explanation on usage of Intersight Terraform Provider, please read the